 Palazzo Sorbello in Perugia

-Palazzo Sorbello, located in the Old Town di di Perugia, a short distance from the Cathedral and from Pozzo Etrusco, is an ancient palace dating back to the seventeenth century, it houses an important collection of paintings, porcelains, printed works, manuscripts and embroidered fabrics.
+Palazzo Sorbello, located in the Old Town di di Perugia, a short distance from the Cathedral and from Pozzo Etrusco, is an ancient palace dating back to the seventeenth century and houses an important collection of paintings, porcelain, printed works, manuscripts and embroidered fabrics.

 The noble residence of the Marquises Bourbon di Sorbello welcomes visitors in Sale with frescoed vaults between elegant furnishings and eighteenth-century chandeliers, with an evocative view of Perugia and the valley of Assisi.

 Ideal location for weddings and private events in a historic setting of the city of Perugia.

 Bourbon Palace of Sorbello, from late sixteenth century, has belonged in time to various noble families from Perugia until in 1780, was acquired by the Marquis Bourbon di Sorbello.

 In the entrance hall of the building, it is an extraordinary example of external wooden flooring, unique in Umbria and very rare in Italy.
 This type of floor was used to dampen the noise of the carriages that entered the building.